EconomyLens.com

 The US and EU reached a trade deal setting 15 percent tariffs for EU exports to the United States. ©AFP

-Turnberry (United Kingdom) (AFP) – The United States and European Union clinched a trade agreement on Sunday that will see EU exports taxed at 15 percent, in a bid to resolve a transatlantic tariff stand-off that threatened to explode into a full-blown trade war.
+Turnberry (United Kingdom) (AFP) – The United States and the European Union clinched a trade agreement on Sunday that will see EU exports taxed at 15 percent, in a bid to resolve a transatlantic tariff stand-off that threatened to explode into a full-blown trade war.
 US President Donald Trump emerged from a high-stakes meeting with European Commission President Ursula von der Leyen at his golf resort in Scotland, describing the deal as the “biggest-ever”.

 Related

 As part of the deal, Trump said the 27-nation EU bloc had agreed to purchase “$750 billion worth of energy” from the United States, as well as make $600 billion in additional investments.
-Von der Leyen said the “significant” purchases of US liquefied natural gas, oil and nuclear fuels would come over three years, as part of the bloc’s bid to diversify away from Russian sources.
+Von der Leyen said the “significant” purchases of US liquefied natural gas, oil, and nuclear fuels would come over three years, as part of the bloc’s bid to diversify away from Russian sources.
 Negotiating on behalf of the EU’s 27 countries, von der Leyen had been pushing hard to salvage a trading relationship worth an annual $1.9 trillion in goods and services.

 “It’s a good deal,” the EU chief told reporters.
 “It will bring stability.
 It will bring predictability.
 That’s very important for our businesses on both sides of the Atlantic,” she said.
-She added that bilateral tariff exemptions had been agreed on a number of “strategic products”, notably aircraft, certain chemicals, some agricultural products and critical raw materials.

-Von der Leyen said the EU still hoped to secure further so-called “zero-for-zero” agreements, notably for alcohol, which she hoped to be “sorted out” in coming days.
+She added that bilateral tariff exemptions had been agreed on a number of “strategic products,” notably aircraft, certain chemicals, some agricultural products, and critical raw materials.
+Von der Leyen said the EU still hoped to secure further so-called “zero-for-zero” agreements, notably for alcohol, which she hoped to be “sorted out” in the coming days.

 Trump also said EU countries — which recently pledged to ramp up their defence spending within NATO — would be purchasing “hundreds of billions of dollars worth of military equipment.”

 The EU has been hit by multiple waves of tariffs since Trump reclaimed the White House.
 It is currently subject to a 25-percent levy on cars, 50 percent on steel and aluminium, and an across-the-board tariff of 10 percent, which Washington threatened to hike to 30 percent in a no-deal scenario.
 The bloc had been pushing hard for tariff carve-outs for critical industries from aircraft to spirits, and its auto industry, crucial for France and Germany, is already reeling from the levies imposed so far.

 “Fifteen percent is not to be underestimated, but it is the best we could get,” acknowledged von der Leyen.
 Any deal will need to be approved by EU member states — whose ambassadors, on a visit to Greenland, were updated by the commission Sunday morning.
 They were set to meet again after the deal struck in Scotland.
-German Chancellor Friedrich Merz rapidly hailed the deal, saying it avoided “needless escalation in transatlantic trade relations”.
+German Chancellor Friedrich Merz rapidly hailed the deal, saying it avoided “needless escalation in transatlantic trade relations.”

 But German exporters were less enthusiastic.
-The powerful BDI federation of industrial groups said the accord would have “considerable negative repercussions” while the country’s VCI chemical trade association said the accord left rates “too high”.
-Ireland, one of the EU’s top exporters to the United States, said Sunday it welcomed the deal for bringing “a measure of much-needed certainty”, but that it “regrets” the baseline tariff, in a statement by its Department of Foreign Affairs and Trade.
+The powerful BDI federation of industrial groups said the accord would have “considerable negative repercussions,” while the country’s VCI chemical trade association said the accord left rates “too high.”
+Ireland, one of the EU’s top exporters to the United States, said Sunday it welcomed the deal for bringing “a measure of much-needed certainty,” but that it “regrets” the baseline tariff, in a statement by its Department of Foreign Affairs and Trade.

 While 15 percent is much higher than pre-existing US tariffs on European goods, which average around 4.8 percent, it mirrors the status quo, with companies currently facing an additional flat rate of 10 percent.
 Had the talks failed, EU states had greenlit counter tariffs on $109 billion (93 billion euros) of US goods, including aircraft and cars to take effect in stages from August 7.